 In the morning we go back to town.
 A second funeral for the remaining family under the sheets, then a quiet vigil through an undisturbed night.

 The Firevine Hills are a spiderweb of little roads and tiny settlements.
-The next village over is the next place to go.
+The next village over turns out closer than the one I would have picked if I’d backtracked instead of seeing the adventure through.
 There, enough of the kids have family to catch the whole group of everyone, at least on the short term.
-Longer term, they’d all have to make their way to relatives where they had them, or find means.
-Frontier life is hard.
+Longer term, they would all have to make their way to relatives where they had them, or find means.

 It turns out the girl singled out by the witch, Lisa, was the one I needed to deliver the package to, to finish my hire.
 The package was a little bone dragon toy that showed a rich grandma’s love.
-That girl was going to be much better off than most of them.
+That girl was going to be much better off than most.

 Fiora is crushed but acquiesces.
 I’m pretty sure I see tears in her eyes as we leave the village gates.

-Our guild also credits us the standing bounty for the head of a witch, a head which we’d carried back with us in an improvised sack, and I had been obligated to re-freeze two or three times each day, every day.
+Our own guild also credits us the standing bounty for the head of a witch, a head which we’d carried all this way in an improvised sack, a gruesome thing that I had been obligated to re-freeze two or three times each day, every day.
 But despite that gross effort, the witch turned out to be totally unknown.
 As such, the bounty was not large.

 They try to give us some notoriety in the guild hall.
-They call us heroes and raise a toast that we’d brought the kids home safe.
-But Fiora seemed to have as many mixed feelings on the whole thing as I did.
-We had won, which meant we could have handled it, we had just gotten there one day too late to really make a difference.
+They call us heroes and raise a toast because we’d brought the kits home safe.
+But Fiora seems to have even more misgivings on the whole thing than me.
+What I’m feeling is a lot of guilt.
+We had won, which means we could have handled it.
+We had just gotten there one day too late to really make a difference.

 Someone has to know who our witch was and what she was up to.
-It seems we both would like to find out.
+It seems we both are interested in finding that out.

 We could not log you in, reset your password, sign you up, please try again.